Authentication Proxy (SSO)

 AUTH_PROXY_TRUSTED_IPS

-(required) A list of trusted IP addresses from which the application will accept authentication headers.
-Usually this will be the IP address of your reverse proxy.
-If the proxy is on the same host, include 127.0.0.1 and/or ::1.
+Required.
+Comma-separated list of trusted IP addresses from which the application accepts authentication headers.
+Usually this is the IP of your reverse proxy.
+If the proxy runs on the same host, include 127.0.0.1 and/or ::1.

 AUTH_PROXY_CREATE_UNKNOWN_USER

-A boolean value that determines whether to automatically create a new user account if the authenticated user does not exist in the database.
-Default is false.
+Default False.
+Whether to automatically create a new user account if the authenticated user does not exist in the database yet.

 AUTH_PROXY_USER_EMAIL_HEADER